 - Read the manufacturer's instructions so you know what type of ignition is on the furnace or appliance.

 - Check the instructions and follow them exactly.

 - If you aren't sure what to do, call a qualified service technician.

 Before you dig

 If you are planning a project that requires digging, be sure to call Diggers Hotline at least three working days before you begin.
-Call toll free 1-800-242-8511, 24 hours a day, 7 days a week.
+Call 811, 24 hours a day, 7 days a week.
 Participating municipalities and utilities can then mark the location of any underground lines on your property.
-Damaging a line is not only dangerous, it will also be expensive if you have not contacted Diggers Hotline ahead of time.
+Damaging a line is not only dangerous, it also will be expensive if you have not contacted Diggers Hotline ahead of time.

 For more information

 - Control Natural Gas Emergencies [1.3 MB PDF]

 - Electric Safety